Tazetta Daffodils

 8 W-Y

-Grand Monarque is an old and important Tazetta, once grown in great numbers for the cut flower market.
-Recently it has produced some remarkable seedlings.
+Grand Monarque is an old and important Tazetta, once grown in great numbers for the cut flower market, both in the US and the Netherlands.
+It has produced some remarkable seedlings establishing its reputation as a super parent.
 Plainly colored, Floriferous and fragrant.
-From the species N. tazetta subsp. lacticolor
+From the species N. tazetta subsp. lacticolor.

 8 W-Y